Monitor Cortex Agent requests¶

 View feedback provided by users¶

-The resulting table contains columns that include information about the agent, the user who provided feedback, feedback provided by the user, and whether the feedback was positive or negative.
+The resulting rows include information about the agent, the user who provided feedback, the feedback text, and whether the feedback was positive or negative.
+For full argument and access details, see GET_AI_OBSERVABILITY_EVENTS (SNOWFLAKE.LOCAL).

 Access control and permissions¶